franciscojavierarceo/DQN-Event-Summarization/README.md

     Presentation

-This is the repo for our {Francisco Javier Arceo, Chris Kedzie} implementation of a DQN-LSTM for Event Summarization.
+This is the repo for our {Francisco Javier Arceo, Chris Kedzie} implementation of our DQN-LSTM for Event Summarization.

 To run the code simply enter in the command line: